hassnainabass/magentoproductmanagementlogs/README.md

 ## Contributing

-This repository follows the [CakePhp Plugin Standards](https://book.cakephp.org/3.0/en/plugins.html).
+This repository follows the [Magento Extension Standards](http://devdocs.magento.com/guides/m1x/ce19-ee114-home.html).
 If you'd like to contribute new features, enhancements or bug fixes to the plugin, please feel free to pull or report/open issues.

 ## License